osresearch/safeboot-loader/README.md

 of the UEFI device drivers, and because Linux does not have a memory mapping for the UEFI linear memory.

-This module depends on a specially modified Linux kernel with the `efi=noexitbootservices` option to leave the UEFI Boot Services available, as well as booting with Linux with the `exactmap` option to ensure that the Linux kernel doesn't accidentally modify any of the UEFI data structures.
+This module depends on a specially modified loader for the kernel that makes the *first* call to `ExitBootServices()` into a NOP, and then returns succes.
+The loader also allocates memory for the kernel at 1 GB and passes this to the kernel with the `memmap=exactmap` command line option option to ensure that the Linux kernel doesn't accidentally modify any of the UEFI data structures.

 The technique of writing directly to CR3 is a total expedient hack and definitely not a production ready sort of way to restore the memory map.

-## Block Devices
+### Block Devices

 This submodule provides an interface to the vendor firmware's registered `EFI_BLOCK_IO_PROTOCOL` handlers, which allows Linux to use them